 1) Chocolate is good for your skin; its antioxidants improve blood flow and protect against UV damage.

-3) Drink more tea to lower risks of heart attack, certain cancers, type 2 Diabetes and Parkinson’s disease.
+3) Tea can lower risks of heart attack, certain cancers, type 2 Diabetes and Parkinson’s disease.
 Just make sure your tea isn’t too sweet!

-4) Start your day with oatmeal for a serotonin boost to calm the brain and improve your mood – just a few of its many health benefits.
+4) Eating oatmeal provides a serotonin boost to calm the brain and improve your mood.

 5) Although it only takes you a few minutes to eat a meal, it takes your body hours to completely digest the food.